-CAUTION: When exiting ACTIVE-HALT mode following an interrupt, OIE bit of MCCSR register must not be cleared before $t{DELAY}$ after the interrupt occurs ( $t{DELAY}$ = 256 or 4096 $t{CPU}$ delay depending on option byte).
-Otherwise, the ST7 enters HALT mode for the remaining $t{\text{DELAY}}$ period.
+CAUTION: When exiting ACTIVE-HALT mode following an MCC/RTC interrupt, OIE bit of MCCSR register must not be cleared before $t{DELAY}$ after the interrupt occurs ( $t{DELAY} = 256$ or $4096 \, t{CPU}$ delay depending on option byte).
+Otherwise, the ST7 enters HALT mode for the remaining $t{DELAY}$ period.

+Figure 25.
+ACTIVE-HALT Timing Overview

 Figure 26.
-ACTIVE-HALT Timing Overview

-Figure 27.
 ACTIVE-HALT Mode Flow-chart

-1. This delay occurs only if the MCU exits ACTIVE-HALT mode by means of a RESET.

-2. Peripheral clocked with an external clock source can still be active.

-3. Only the MCC/RTC interrupt and some specific interrupts can exit the MCU from ACTIVE-HALT mode (such as external interrupt).
-Refer to Table 8, "Interrupt Mapping," on page 38 for more details.

-4. Before servicing an interrupt, the CC register is pushed on the stack.
+- 1. This delay occurs only if the MCU exits ACTIVE-HALT mode by means of a RESET. - 2.
+Peripheral clocked with an external clock source can still be active. - 3.
+Only the MCC/RTC interrupt can exit the MCU from ACTIVE-HALT mode. - 4.
+Before servicing an interrupt, the CC register is pushed on the stack.
 The I[1:0] bits of the CC register are set to the current software priority level of the interrupt routine and restored when the CC register is popped.